bonan-group/ase-weas-widget/README.md

 This plugin simply interfaces the `WeasWidget` object with the `ase.visualize` module.
 The `view` function returns the `WeasWidget` which is constructed from the
 `ase.Atoms` object as the output.
 The latter is then displayed by Jupyter.

+## FAQs

+### My widget does not display!

+1. Try restart your jupyter server.
+2. If your jupyter server is run in a different python environment than the kernel, make sure python packages `ipywidgets` and `anywidget` is installed in **server's environment**.
+Hints of the missing package usually can be obtained from error messages returned by the browser.
+3. Force refresh the browser with F5 (or Ctrl/Shift + F5) to clear browser caches of the page.

 ## License